 - Red Herring Mole: As more characters die and history regresses to 1939, the survivors begin to suspect Pat as the cause of the trouble, since she's Runciter's newest employee and could easily be a saboteur.
 They're wrong.

 - Reincarnation: When Runciter first talks to his wife in cold-pac, she says she'll soon be reincarnating.

 - Retcon: Literally Pat Conley's power.
 As Runciter puts it, she has "An ability anyhow connected with time reversion; not, strictly speaking, the ability to travel through time for instance, she can't go into the future.
 In a certain sense, she can't go into the past either; what she does, as near as I can comprehend it, is start a counter-process that uncovers the prior stages inherent in configurations of matter".

 - Ten Little Murder Victims: Pat Conley is strongly suspected of orchestrating the one-by-one death of Runciter's men - all whole ten of them.
 And then it's revealed that she didn't do it; Jory did.
 Indeed, it's strongly implied that she was repeatedly using her powers to save Joe Chip to the best of her ability.

 - Yandere: Pat Conley, to the point she is willing to bend the time-space continuum to marry her mark.
 Downplayed, however, when it's revealed that she's not the one killing off Chip's party, and it's even implied that she's using her powers to keep him alive.

-- Your Soul Is Mine: Jory Miller has to consume other people in "half-life" to keep healthy.
+- Your Soul is Mine!: Jory Miller has to consume other people in "half-life" to keep healthy.
 The results are not nice.